NeoSOFT-Technologies/mobile-react-native/README.md

 The next step is to open the folder that has been downloaded / cloned into a cli application such as bash, cmd, terminal .

-After cloning the repo and follow these steps to setup the project

 # Architecture

 The architecture of the template facilitates separation of concerns and avoids tight coupling between it's various layers.
 The goal is to have the ability to make changes to individual layers without affecting the entire app.
-This architecture is an adaptation of concepts from [Hexagonal Architecture](#) & [Clean Architecture](#)
+This architecture is an adaptation of concepts from ```Hexagonal Architecture``` & ```Clean Architecture```

  ## Hexagonal Architecture
 The idea of representing this architecture with a hexagon is due to the ease of associating the theoretical concept with the visual concept.
 Inside this hexagon is where our base code is located.
 This part is called ```domain```.